pococms/website/docs/technical-overview.md

 ## Installation

 PocoCMS is distribued as a single executable file.
-Upon startup, PocoCMS:

-* Queries the system to see where user application data is stored.
-* Checks to see if that directory contains a subdirectory named `pococms`
-* If no such directory can be found, it's created and populated by the "factory installed" `.poco` directory contained within the executable.
-* A new file called `.poco/INSTALLED` is created at that point.
-It's used as a heuristic and simply contains the time and date the directory was created.
-Sometimes it's hard to know if a `.poco` directory exists but is empty.
-Instead of trying to figure out what should be in a subdirectory under `.poco`, the INSTALLED file can be used to guess that `.poco` is probably not empty.
+It doesn't require an installation step.

-* When a new PocoCMS project is created via `poco -new`, the factory `.poco` directory is copied from the PocoCMS user application data directory.
+When a new PocoCMS project is created via `poco -new`, the factory `.poco` directory is copied from within the PocoCMS executable.

 ## Running PocoCMS